undecaf/vue-barcode-scanner/README.md

   }
   ```

-  More examples can be found in the [example styles](https://github.com/undecaf/vue-barcode-scanner/blob/master/example/src/css).
+  More examples can be found in the [mask style examples](https://github.com/undecaf/vue-barcode-scanner/blob/master/example/src/css/mask.css).

 + <a name="highlight-css">`highlight-css`</a> (optional): the CSS class(es) for the `<div>`s that each enclose a detected barcode.
   These `<div>`s are placed and sized automatically, therefore the CSS styles must not affect their position and size.